 This solidifies the critical role autonomy plays in not just enhancing engagement but also in contributing to an organization's bottom line.

-Moreover, enabling autonomy and providing context for decisions can increase the likelihood of employees achieving optimal performance by 2.4 times, as highlighted in a 2023 HR survey by Gartner.
+Moreover, enabling autonomy and providing context for decisions can increase the likelihood of employees achieving optimal performance by 2.4 times, as said in Gartner's HR survey 2023.

 Empowering your team with autonomy not only boosts their engagement and productivity but also fosters a culture of innovation and responsibility.
 Here are practical steps leaders can take to enhance autonomy: